LOADING ...

 And the legs, for the law, he left in the straw,

-And he home with his new possessions!
+And he slipped with his new possessions!

-To get up like a lamplighter,
+To get Denny up a lamplighter,

 And the legs he saw; he flew up like a jackdaw!

-And said "Daddy, the et the piper!"
+And "Daddy, the cow's et the piper!"

 To eat a jolly old chanter!

-Well the neighbors were called, Mrs. bawled,
+Well the neighbors called, Mrs. Kennedy bawled,

 She for to humbug and jiper,

-And devils, lamented the piper!
+And like devils, the piper!

 (more!)

-Denny The (Cont.)
+The Piper (Cont.)

-And came to a fair at Killaley.
+And they to a fair at Killaley.

 And there she was sold for four guineas of